Info for traveling with your pets and prepping for a disaster!

 Traveling With Your Pets

 On your camper or travel home, in a main window — where it is very visible.
-Put a piece of brightly colored paper with what animals are inside and how many of each, and then your cell phone # in case when you are gone the power goes out and now your pets no longer have the AC, or something else happens when you are gone.
+Put a piece of brightly colored paper with what animals are inside and how many of each, and then your cell phone # in case the power goes out when you are gone and your pets no longer have the AC, or something else happens.

-Now if something should happen to you or who ever is traveling with you — an accident, heart problems other medical problems — you want the rescue workers to know how to get a hold of others in your party, or if you are traveling alone that you have pets that need to be taken care of.
-Keep the telephone numbers, that you have pets and where you are staying with your drivers license in a clear plastic sleeve.
-As you travel, be sure to change the place where you are staying each time.
+Now, if something should happen to you or whoever is traveling with you — an accident, heart problems, or other medical problems — you want the rescue workers to know how to get a hold of others in your party, or if you are traveling alone, that you have pets that need to be taken care of.
+Keep your driver's license, the telephone numbers, whether you have pets, and where you are staying in a clear plastic sleeve.
+As you travel, be sure to change your place of stay each time.
 Assign this to someone.

-Your pets need to have a collar or harness they can not get out of — the best collar for dogs is called a Martingale no slip collar by Premier Pet Products.
-They have them from very tiny to real large.
+Your pets need a collar or harness they cannot get out of — the best collar for dogs is the Martingale no-slip collar by Premier Pet Products.
+They have them from very tiny to really large.
 Don’t forget to put your telephone numbers on the collars or harnesses.

-Know the area you are going to — in Minnesota there are mosquitoes and ticks.
-Out west — cougars, bears, rattle snakes, eagles, and wolfs.
-In the southwest — Arizona way — fleas (If you are going to use a chemical-only use “Frontline”.
+Know the area you are going to — in Minnesota, there are mosquitoes and ticks.
+Out west — cougars, bears, rattlesnakes, eagles, and wolves.
+In the southwest — Arizona way — fleas (If you are going to use a chemical, only use “Frontline”.
 Flea collars are worthless and toxic to both dogs and cats), spiders, scorpions, snakes, coyotes.
-In the southeast — Florida way — watch for snakes, eagles, hawks and alligators.
-The smaller the pet, you need to be sure they are ALWAYS on a leash and you have eyes in the back of your head.
+In the southeast — Florida way — watch for snakes, eagles, hawks, and alligators.
+The smaller the pet, the more you need to be sure they are ALWAYS on a leash, and you have eyes in the back of your head.

 ALWAYS “pick-up” (the doo-doo’s) — after your pets of any size.
 Be prepared, it is YOUR responsibility as a pet owner!

-If you are going to be around water — have a good life jacket for your cat or dog.
+If you are going to be around water, make sure your cat or dog has a good life jacket.
 The better ones your pet has to step into it and then it zips down their back and has handles in case you have to pull them out of the water.
 Amazon.com has them in the Twin Cities.
 They also carry the Martingale collars from Premier Pets.

 DO NOT let your pet run into the faces of other dogs — Your dog may be friendly, but the other dog may not be.
-Always ask the owners first if you can pet them and or your dog can meet their dog.
+Always ask the owners first if you can pet them and or if your dog can meet their dog.
 Let the dogs slowly get to know each other.
-First let them be at least 8 ft away from each other, to be able to “size” each other up.
+First, let them be at least 8 ft apart to be able to “size” each other up.
 After a bit, if they seem ok, let them sniff a bit.
 Then step away for a while.
 As they seem better, they can hang out for longer.
 Just take your time.
 Some dogs just DO NOT like other dogs.
 Leave them be!
-Not all people like each other either.
+Not all people like each other, either.

 Have a First Aid kit with — SEE BELOW — put these things in a kid's nylon lunch box.

 Information card — your dog's and cat's normal temperature (between 99 - 102.5 degrees) and weight — write this down.
 The National Animal Poison Control Center is 1-800-548-2423 (you have to pay for consultation on a major credit card).
-If you do not have a major credit card, call 1-900-680-0000 and it will be charged to your telephone bill.
+If you do not have a major credit card, call 1-900-680-0000; the charge will be added to your telephone bill.

 First Aid Kit Supplies